-28 Percentage of dwellings damaged by the most intense flooding in the last 10 years Percentage of dwellings that were affected in terms of asset health.
+28 Percentage of dwellings damaged by the most intense flooding in the last 10 years Percentage of dwellings that were affected in terms of assets and health.
 The data can be collected through surveys.
-An estim can be calculated from a sample population but it should be representative of different types of urban areas in the city (h low elevation, close to / far from water bodies etc.) nate % < 0.5 0.5-3 > 3 IADB 28.1 Annual number of storm water/sewerage overflows Annual number of storm water/sewerage overflows per 100k network length.
-The data should be collected by monitoring number of overflow in some areas of the city, and by deriving estimate for the entire city.
-The data should be calculated as average of several measurements over the year.
-Number of events per year < 20 20-50 > 50 OECD / ICLEI Solid Waste Solid w aste generation and co llection Re fer to TAR guidelines for examples of a additional indic ators and information 29 Total municipal solid waste generation per capita Mixed waste and separately collected waste from household from other sources, where such waste is similar in nature an composition to waste from households.
-It does not include w from production (industrial waste), agriculture, forestry, fishir septic tanks and sewage network and treatment, including s sludge, end-of-life vehicles or construction and demolition w nd vaste ng, sewage Kg / year / capita < 300 300-500 > 500 OECD/ ICLEI 30 Waste collection service coverage rate The data should be calculated either as ratio of municipal so waste collected: municipal solid waste generated or percent households / population having access to regular waste colleservices. tage of % >90% 80-90% 80%< EBRD 30.1 Proportion of dry recyclables Proportion of dry recyclables that are separated at the source or from the mixed municipal solid waste stream including paper and cardboard, glass, ferrous and non-ferrous metals, packaging waste, textiles, wood.
-The data should be calculated as a percentage of municipal solid waste collected. % >35% 15-35% <15% EBRD 30.2 Proportion of organic waste Proportion of organic waste that is separated at the source of mixed municipal solid waste stream.
-The data should be call as a percentage of municipal solid waste collected, % >20% 5-20% 5%< EBRD Solid waste treatment and disposal guidelines for examples of a additional indic ators and information 31 Municipal solid waste treated in sorting, processing and treatment plants.
+An estimate can be calculated from a sample population but it should be representative of different types of urban areas in the city (high / low elevation, close to / far from water bodies etc.) < 0.5 0.5-3 > 3 IADB 28.1 Annual number of storm water/sewerage overflows Annual number of storm water/sewerage overflows per 100km of network length.
+The data should be collected by monitoring the number of overflow in some areas of the city, and by deriving an estimate for the entire city.
+The data should be calculated as an average of several measurements over the year.
+Number of events per year < 20 20-50 > 50 OECD / ICLEI Solid Wast e Solid v vaste generation and co llection Re fer to TAF R guidelines for r examples of a additional indic ators and information 29 Total municipal solid waste generation per capita Mixed waste and separately collected waste from households and from other sources, where such waste is similar in nature and composition to waste from households.
+It does not include waste from production (industrial waste), agriculture, forestry, fishing, septic tanks and sewage network and treatment, including sewage sludge, end-of-life vehicles or construction and demolition waste.
+Kg / year / capita < 300 300-500 > 500 OECD/ ICLEI 30 Waste collection service coverage rate The data should be calculated either as ratio of municipal solid waste collected : municipal solid waste generated or percentage of households / population having access to regular waste collection services. % >90% 80-90% 80%< EBRD 30.1 Proportion of dry recyclables Proportion of dry recyclables that are separated at the source or from the mixed municipal solid waste stream including paper and cardboard, glass, ferrous and non-ferrous metals, packaging waste, textiles, wood.
+The data should be calculated as a percentage of municipal solid waste collected. % >35% 15-35% <15% EBRD 30.2 Proportion of organic waste Proportion of organic waste that is separated at the source or from mixed municipal solid waste stream.
+The data should be calculated as a percentage of municipal solid waste collected, % >20% 5-20% 5%< EBRD Solid waste treatment and disposal Re fer to TAF R guidelines for examples of a additional indic ators and information 31 Municipal solid waste treated in sorting, processing and treatment plants.
 Municipal solid waste treated in sorting, processing and treatment plants including material recovery facilities, mechanical-biological treatment plants, composting facilities, energy recovery (biogas plants, mass-burn solid waste incineration etc).
 The data should be calculated as a percentage of municipal solid waste collected, % >75% 25-75% <25% EBRD